 Stacy Fahrenthold is a historian of the Middle East, with research specializations on modern Syria and Lebanon, migration, displacement, and the First World War in the Ottoman Empire.
 She is the author of Between the Ottomans and the Entente: the First World War in the Syrian and Lebanese Diaspora

-She received her Ph.D. from Northeastern University in 2014 and is currently Assistant Professor of migration history at University of California, Davis.
+She received her Ph.D. from Northeastern University in 2014 and is currently an Assistant Professor of migration history at the University of California, Davis.